Darioush1/ballProject3/README.md

 Navigate to the 'api' folder and run npm install @okta/okta-sdk-nodejs --save

+run npm start in client folder and api folder

 For login server to work you must open two instances of git and 'npm start' in both the client and api folders.